 Specific education in residential design including in-depth personal and professional development in the knowledge, skills, and to create and communicate the solutions which best serve the individual(s) and families involved in their home.
 Advanced projects are carried out through research, space analysis, design, and presentation.
 Presentations include floor plans, elevations, perspectives, materials, specifications, and general knowledge of structure (sections and details).
 Projects are presented in both black and white and color medias.
-Types of projects may include designing for the handicapped, aged, energy conservation, rehabilitation, etc. Students continue to complete Liberal Arts Core requirements.
+Types of projects may include designing for different abilities, older adults, energy conservation, rehabilitation, etc. Students continue to complete Liberal Arts Core requirements.

 Students at this level concentrate in commercial design with an opportunity to select a special problem course in which they will research, analyze, design, and present a major problem of their own direction.
 This year allows students to concentrate their development in one particular area.
 Types of projects include designing corporate offices, banks, specialty shops, etc. Following the completion of all course work, all students complete an internship in a design related field.